-- Avoid adding fertilizer during winter months and prepare your plant for next years’ bloom.
+- Avoid adding fertilizer during winter, and prepare your plant for next year’s bloom.

-- Using the right kind of potting soil helps to ensure that your crown of thorns never ends up overwatered.
-Provide plenty of drainage for the roots system.
+- Using the right potting mix helps ensure that your crown of thorns never ends up overwatered.
+Provide plenty of drainage for the root system.
 The plant will only take the water it needs to survive.

 - Adding pumice to your soil is a good way to provide drainage for succulents such as the crown of thorns.

 - You can also add components such as sand or perlite to your soil to help break it up.